KiMomota/AutoStitch/README.md

 # AutoStitch:Panoramic Image Stitching

 ## Introduction
->This repository demonstrates the implementation of AutoStitch  in Python, based on the traditional image stitching pipeline using SIFT features  and RANSAC  for robust matching.
-We provide a variety of configurable parameters for key stages >including feature extraction , matching , seam estimation , and image blending .
+>This repository demonstrates the implementation of AutoStitch  in Python, based on the traditional image stitching pipeline using SIFT + RANSAC  for robust matching.
+We provide a variety of configurable parameters for key stages including feature extraction , matching , seam estimation , and image blending .

->Our method achieves state-of-the-art (SOTA)  performance when compared to both traditional and deep learning-based approaches.
-Unlike previous methods, users can input all images captured from a single scene, and the system will >automatically stitch them into a seamless panoramic image.
+>Our method achieves state-of-the-art (SOTA)  performance when compared to traditional / deep learning-based methods. users can input all images captured from a single scene, and automatically return seamless panoramic image.

 >On an AMD 8845HS CPU , stitching 10 frames of 2K resolution images  takes less than 3 seconds .
 If you have access to a GPU, enable CUDA acceleration by setting the parameter try_cuda=True for improved performance.

-## Features
-- **Image Stitching**: Combines multiple images into a single panoramic image.
-- **Feature Matching**: Uses various algorithms to identify and match features across images.
-- **Exposure Compensation**: Adjusts for differences in exposure between images to create a uniform final output.
-- **Image Blending**: Smoothly blends overlapping areas of images to eliminate seams.

 ## File Structure
 ```
 AutoStitch
 ├── src
-│   ├── main.py          # Main functionality for stitching images
+│   ├── main.py          # Main.py for stitching images
 │   ├── Constant.py      # Constants used throughout the project
 │   └── __init__.py      # Marks the directory as a Python package
 ├── requirements.txt      # Lists project dependencies
+├── Src_images            # source images need to stitch
 └── README.md             # Project documentation

 ```

 ## Installation